-STAIRS, HANDRAILS AND BALUSTRADES: BCA 3.9.1 and 3.9.2 Stainways shall be constructed to the layout as shown on plans with treads of equal dimensions except where shown or where winders are required.
+Stairways shall be constructed to the layout as shown on plans with treads of equal dimensions except where shown or where winders are required.
 All risers in any flight shall be of equal height.
 All flights shall have a minimum of 2 and not more than 18 risers.
-Relationship of riser to going shall be between 1.2 and 1.1.35 unless otherwise directed or as permitted in AS1657.
-Balustrades shall be provided to all landings, ramps, decks, roofs and other elevated platforms where the vertical distance from that level is more than 1 metre above the adjoining floor or finished ground level.
+Relationship of riser to going shall be between 1:2 and 1:1.35 unless otherwise directed or as permitted in AS1657.
+Balustrades shall be provided to all landings, decks roofs other elevated platforms where the vertical distance from that level is more than 1 metre above the adjoining floor or finished ground level.
 Height of the balustrade must be a minimum of 1 metre above landings etc. and not less than 865mm above the nosings of any stair treads or floor of a ramp.
 Openings in balustrades (decorative of otherwise) and space between treads, eg. riser opening must not allow a 125 mm dia sphere to pass through.
 Resistance to loading forces of a balustrade must be in accordance with A.S.
 1170.
-Where balustrades are constructed of tensioned wires provision shall be made to maintain the wire tension.
+Materials and finish of handrails, newel posts and balustrading shall be as directed or agreed by owner.
+Where balustrades are constructed of tensioned wires provision shall be made to maintain